-Tradestation deposit is free of charge.
-On the other hand, you can use only bank transfer.
-This is a bit of a letdown, but quite common at other US brokers too.
+TradeStation deposit is free of charge.
+However, you can use only bank transfer.
+This is a bit of a letdown, though quite common at other US brokers too.

-The bank transfer time for US clients usually takes one day, while for non-US clients it can be even 15 business days.
-We tested it and it took 4 business days as non-US customers.
+Bank transfers for US clients are usually completed in one day, but for non-US clients this can take up to 15 business days.
+We tested it and it took us 4 business days as non-US customers.

-You can only deposit money from sources which are on your name.
+You can only deposit money from sources that are in your name.

-How long does it take to withdraw money from Tradestation?
-We tested the bank transfer withdrawal and it took more than 3 business days.
+How long does it take to withdraw money from TradeStation?
+We tested the bank transfer withdrawal and it took 1 business day.

 You can only withdraw money to accounts in your name.